zabbix/zabbix/templates/media/signl4/README.md

 ![Zabbix Media Type](images/zabbix-webhook-media-type.png?raw=true)

-The parameter teamsecret is filled from the user's Sent to field.
+The parameter "teamsecret" is filled from the user's "Sent to" field by default. **Please note that "Send to" field is exposed in list of problems.
+If there are multiple Zabbix users with access to problem list it is recomended to set value of the "teamsecret" parameter directly in the mediatype configuration to avoid exposure of "teamsecret".**
 The other parameters are flexible and you can add, remove or adapt them as needed.

 4. Add Media Type to a User
 Under Administration -> Users, create a dedicated user and add the media type we have created above.